Enhancing Object Discovery for Unsupervised Instance Segmentation and Object Detection: Method

 For the convenience of subsequent calculations, the deep learning features $\mathbf{K}$ are first normalized.
 The elements of the adaptive edge weight matrix are defined as:

 where $T_{ij}$ denotes the adaptive temperature parameter, $T_0$ is the base temperature, $\alpha$ is the modulation parameter, and $\rho_i$ and $\rho_j$ represent the local densities of feature points $i$ and $j$, respectively.

-The local density is computed by first calculating the pairwise cosine similarity matrix $\mathbf{S} = \mathbf{K} \mathbf{K}^T$ for all feature points in batch.
+The local density is computed by first calculating the pairwise cosine similarity matrix $\mathbf{S} = \mathbf{K} \mathbf{K}^T$ for all patches in batch.
 Then, for each feature point $i$, we select its top-$k$ most similar neighbors (excluding itself) and compute the local density as:

 where $\mathcal{N}k(i)$ denotes the set of indices corresponding to the $k$ most similar samples to the $i$-th sample (excluding $i$ itself).
-The modulated $\mathbf{W}$ still requires feature contrast enhancement, following the approach in TokenCut~\cite{TokenCut}.
+The modulated $\mathbf{W}$ still requires feature contrast enhancement, following the approach in TokenCut~\citep{TokenCut}.
 Specifically, $\mathbf{W}_{ij}$ is set to 1 if $\mathbf{W}_{ij} \geq \tau^{\text{ncut}}$, and to $1e^{-5}$ otherwise, where $\tau^{\text{ncut}}$ is set to 0.15 by default.

-Background regions typically exhibit sparse and relatively uniform features, allowing low-temperature areas to preserve the original similarity.
+Background regions typically exhibit relatively uniform features, allowing low-temperature areas to preserve the original similarity.
 In contrast, object interiors tend to have dense but uneven features, where high-temperature areas suppress similarity more strongly, making intra-object similarities more consistent.
-Clearly, regions with uniform similarity are more likely to be grouped together, and our improvement leads to more accurate separation of foreground and background.
+Obviously, regions with uniform similarity are more likely to be grouped together, and our improvement leads to more accurate separation of foreground and background.

-A similar idea is adopted by the clustering algorithm LDP-SC~\cite{DensityPeakCluster}, which combines local density peaks with NCut and demonstrates significant advantages when handling locally tree-structured data.
-This further validates the effectiveness and rationality of integrating density information into graph cut methods.
+This density-tune module shares the same idea as self-tuning spectral clustering~\citep{tuneSpectral}, \textit{both optimizing the affinity matrix via neighborhood information to reduce sensitivity}.
+Clearly, our approach is simpler and more intuitive.
+A similar idea is adopted by the clustering algorithm LDP-SC~\citep{DensityPeakCluster}, which combines local density peaks with NCut and demonstrates significant advantages when handling locally tree-structured data.